Areas of Service

 - Do I have to pay if I am not the father?

 Criminal / DUI

-Some states refer to it as Driving under the Influence (DUI), others refer to it as Driving While Intoxicated (DWI), and a small group of states called it Operating Under the Influence (OUI).
+Some states refer to it as Driving under the Influence (DUI), others refer to it as Driving While Intoxicated (DWI), and a small group of states calls it Operating Under the Influence (OUI).
 We generally refer to it as “DUI.”
 This type of offense typically includes.
-They cannot properly operate a vehicle to the extent that you are both physically and mentally unable to use your mental faculties.
+They cannot properly operate a vehicle to the extent that they are both physically and mentally unable to use their mental faculties.

 How can it affect me?